Beilinson-Bernstein localization over the Harish-Chandra center

 Despite its dramatic importance, which is hard to overestimate, there nevertheless remain several deficiencies of Theorem \ref{bb thm}, even after taking into account the above refinements.

 First, and foremost of our motivations, the theorem applies to modules with {fixed}, or at most generalized, infinitesimal character.
-This makes it difficult to apply to questions of harmonic analysis, which typically involve the geometry or topology of families of representations (for example, the Plancherel formula and Baum-Connes conjecture).
+This makes it difficult to apply to or even compare with questions of harmonic analysis, which typically involve the geometry or topology of families of representations (for example, the Plancherel formula and Baum-Connes conjecture).

 Second, it is unnatural and thus often confusing that the parameters on the two sides of the theorem do not match: to localize modules with infinitesimal character $[\lambda]\in \fh^*\git W$, we must choose a representative lift $\lambda\in \fh^*$.
 It is worth noting the impact of this choice: the geometry of the corresponding $\D$-modules -- most basically, the dimension of their support -- depends on this choice.